magnetilo/zosimolab/README.md

 -----

-## Energy and CO2 monitoring for municipalities
+## Energy and CO2 Monitoring for Municipalities

 ### Description:
 At geoimpact, in collaboration with the Federal Office of Energy, we developed the public web application Energy Reporter, which monitors the progress of all Swiss municipalities in the energy transition.
 I was responsible for the design and deployment of the methodology and data pipeline that imports public datasets and updates the six indicators every week.
 The indicators of Energy Reporter are published as open data.
 Building on the Energy Reporter, I further developed a comprehensive energy and CO2 monitoring containing over fifty fine granulated indicators, among which also the scope 1 and 2 CO2 emissions per municipality and year.